Boxing Day fish with almonds

 After all that feasting over Christmas, you’re probably in the mood for something a little lighter today.
 We totally hear you.
-To make up for the indulgences of the past few days, why not go for a fresh and healthy fish dinner, using great Australian seafood?
+To make up for the indulgences of the past few days, why not go for a fresh and healthy fish dinner for Boxing Day, using great Australian seafood?

 This recipe for fish with almonds from Quirky Cooking’s Jo Whitton is so saintly, it may as well come with its own halo.
 It’s gluten-free, grain-free, egg-free and low FODMAP, and even has dairy-free and nut-free variations for those who want it.